-Attribute Name Description commit = "boolean" If set to yes (default), invokes COMMIT on the current connection after a successful execution of the deletion.
-Valid values are yes and no. commit-batch-size = "integer" If a positive, nonzero integer is specified, then after each batch of integer deleted records, the processor issues a COMMIT.
+Attribute Name Description table = "string" Name of the table, view, or synonym to use for deleting the XML data. key-columns = "string string" Space-delimited or comma-delimited list of one or more column names.
+The processor uses the values of these names in the posted XML document to identify the existing rows to delete. transform = "URL" Relative or absolute URL of the XSLT transformation to use to transform the document to be deleted into canonical ROWSET/ROW format. columns = "string" Relative or absolute URL of the XSLT transformation to use to transform the document to be deleted into canonical ROWSET/ROW format. commit = "boolean" If set to yes (default), invokes COMMIT on the current connection after a successful execution of the deletion.
+Valid values are yes and $\tt no.$ commit-batch-size = "integer" If a positive, nonzero integer is specified, then after each batch of integer deleted records, the processor issues a COMMIT.
 The default batch size is zero (0) if not specified, which means that the processor does not commit interim batches. date-format = "string" Date format mask to use for interpreting date field values in XML being deleted.
 Valid values are those documented for the java.text.SimpleDateFormat class . error-param = "string" Name of a page-private parameter that must be set to the string Error if a nonfatal error occurs while processing this action.
 Valid value is any parameter name.

 The following example specifies that the posted XML document is to be transformed with the style.xsl stylesheet and then deleted from the departments table.
-The departments.department_id column is the primary key for the deletion.
+The departments.department\id column is the primary key for the deletion.